 will need to balance rest and activity.
 Encourage your child to get some exercise.

 This is good for overall health.
-And it may help to lessen tiredness.
+And it may help to reduce tiredness.
+Ask your

 When to Call a Healthcare Provider